psdurco/EAO/README.md

 - 📜 **[Philosophy](articles/philosophy.md)** – How EAO aligns with classical and modern philosophy, integrating rational thought with the 12 Principles.

 - 🔬 **[Science & Rational Thought](articles/science.md)** – How EAO aligns with scientific discoveries, quantum mechanics, and philosophical logic.

+- 🔥 **[Zoroastrianism & Manichaeism](articles/zoroastrianism.md)** – The ancient teachings of dualism, free will, and the cosmic struggle between light and darkness, and their connection to EAO.

 - 🔮 **[Spiritism & Kardecism](articles/spiritism.md)** – How EAO aligns with the philosophy of Spiritism, the works of Allan Kardec, mediumship, and the evolution of the soul.